realcoloride/node_characterai/README.md

 *However, over time, Cloudflare started fighting against scraping and bots, which also made it almost impossible for anyone to use this package.*

-**This is where in versions 1.1 and higher, puppeteer is used (which uses a fake chromium emulator) to make requests with the API.**
+**This is where in versions 1.1 and higher, puppeteer is used (which uses a chromium browser) to make requests with the API.**

 ### ⚙️ How to change Puppeteer settings
  **👉 IMPORTANT: do the changes before you initialize your client!**